Tannakian fundamental groups of blended extensions: The determination of

 \begin{prop} We have

-\end{prop} \begin{proof} The two formulas are verified similarly, so we will only give the proof of the second one.
-We will follow the procedure summarized in \S \ref{sec: summary of canonical iso for Ext(1,X)} to calculate the map $\Psi_{23}(\sN)$ (see also \S \ref{sec: injection Ext(1,X)->Hom(u,X)}).
-The extension class $\mathcal{N}$ is represented by the extension
+\end{prop} \begin{proof} The two formulas are verified similarly, so we will only prove the second one.
+We will first explicitly write a representative of $\sN$, and then follow the procedure outlined in Proposition \ref{prop: map for Ext groups}(a) to calculate $\Psi_{23}(\sN)$.